Uberspace/lab/source/guide_simpleid.rst

 Step 1 - Download & Extract
 ------------------------------

-``cd`` to your :manual:`document root <web-documentroot>`, respectively the folder above, because not all files must/should be accessable via web, then download the latest release of *SimpleID* and extract it:
+``cd`` to your :manual:`document root <web-documentroot>`, respectively the folder above, because not all files must/should be accessible via web, then download the latest release of *SimpleID* and extract it:

 .. note:: The link to the latest version can be found at SimpleID's `download page <http://simpleid.koinic.net/releases/>`_.